 All Whites' game against Kuwait, 1981

 This is the programme for the controversial second-round clash with Kuwait at Mount Smart Stadium on 10 October 1981.
-In this game the All Whites suffered their only defeat in 15 World Cup qualifying matches.
+In this game the All Whites slipped to their only defeat in 15 World Cup qualifying matches.
 After the referee awarded the visitors two penalties for handball, a youthful spectator ran onto the pitch and threw a soft-drink can at the official.
 The New Zealand Football Association was subsequently fined by FIFA for that incident and other crowd disturbances.

 The Smoke-free Environments Act 1990 established the Health Sponsorship Council.
 One of its tasks was to replace tobacco sponsorship in sport and help sporting bodies find alternative sources of funds.
 Tobacco advertising and sponsorship have been banned in New Zealand since 1995.